AjaniStewart/cs_350/README.md

 This repository contains the all the coding assignments for my AI class at Hunter College (taught by Professor Susan Epstein).
-Most (if not all) of the code will be written in lisp.
+Most (if not all) of the code will be written in Common Lisp.